Content from Why Python Packages?

 What is PyPI

 PyPI is the repository where all released Python packages are made available for end users.
-You may explore it here: PyPI.
 There is also TestPyPI, a repository which allows us to experiment with distribution tools and procedures without affecting the live PyPI.
 In this course, we will publish our package to TestPyPI.
+You can search PyPI for existing packages to use in your project instead of creating a new one.
+To make your package easily discoverable, it’s important to provide correct metadata and appropriate classifiers.

 What is a Build ?